 With masterful baristas and magical blenders, this cafe is unlike any other.
-They even have a special cappuccino machine that you can send pictures, and it will spit out your image onto your latte.
+They even have a special cappuccino machine that you can send pictures of, and it will spit out your image onto your latte.
 Talk about individually curated.

 CRATE Cafe, Kitchen, & Gallery

-Up a quiet hill in seaside Canguu, the gigantic, open CRATE cafe awaits visitors with their insanely large menu, breathtaking views, and in-house gallery and shop.
+Up a quiet hill in seaside Canguu, the gigantic, open CRATE cafe awaits visitors with its insanely large menu, breathtaking views, and in-house gallery and shop.